Best Routers For Apartments 2022: Reviews, Quick buying Guide & Verdict

 If you router supports the 5Ghz band as well, then the recommended WiFi channels are 36, 40, 44, 48, 149, 153, 157, and 161.

-In this article ‘best routers for apartments,’ I’ve reviewed some of the best routers of 2020.
+In this article ‘best routers for an apartment,’ I’ve reviewed some of the best routers of 2022.
 I picked these routers keeping all types of users in mind.
 All of the above-recommended routers come under 200 bucks.
-You can go for one that fits your needs.
+You can go for one that fits your needs the most.